-The land near 14th Street and Bosart Avenue was either grazing territory or under cultivation, with nearby homes densely clustered south of 10th Street.
+The land near 14th Street and Bosart Avenue was either grazing territory or under cultivation.
+Nearby homes were densely clustered to the south of 10th Street.

-But the nation's economy was soaring to unprecedented heights under President Calvin Coolidge.
-They called it the "Roaring '20s."
-The city of Indianapolis, led by Mayor Lew Shank, was feeling this incredible surge of wealth, too.
+The nation's economy was soaring to unprecedented heights under President Calvin Coolidge.
+They called this decade the "Roaring '20s," and the city of Indianapolis, led by Mayor Lew Shank, was feeling this incredible surge of wealth, too.

-For some time, the East Side had been seen as prime territory for home development.
-Real estate agents hoped a new church and school would help sell slow-moving lots within platted subdivisions north of 10th Street.
-As Monsignor John J. Doyle would later recall, the Phoenix Investment Co., Security Trust Co. and Rosalia Realty went to Bishop Joseph Chartrand in 1921 with such a proposition: They would turn land over to the Indianapolis diocese if Bishop Chartrand would agree to build a church and school.
+For some time, the Eastside had been seen as prime territory for home development.
+Real estate agents had hoped a new Catholic church and school would help sell slow-moving lots within platted subdivisions to the north of 10th Street.
+As Monsignor John J. Doyle would later recall, the Phoenix Investment Co., Security Trust Co., and Rosalia Realty went to Bishop Joseph Chartrand in 1921 with a proposal: They would turn land over to the Indianapolis diocese if Bishop Chartrand would agree to build both a church and school.